 The Investment Policy provides criteria and guidance for the SJCOG Chief Financial Officer and SJCOG's financial advisors while investing agency funds.

-RECOMMENDATION
+RECOMMENDATION:

-That the Board adopts resolution R-19-13 adopting the attached Investment Policy for the SJCOG, SJCOG, Inc., and the Transportation Authority.
+That the Board adopts resolution R-20-21 reaffirming the attached Investment Policy for the SJCOG, SJCOG, Inc., and the Transportation Authority.